waggle-sensor/summer2017/Zeeshan_Nadir/pedestrian_detection_and_tracking/README.md

 - **correct** - This function is used to correct the location of the pedestrians by incorporating a measurement either by a detection or KLT tracker.

+- **detectPedestrianInCurrentWindow** - This function is used to detect pedestrians in the current window of the pedestrians.
+We expand the current window slightly by a factor *detectScaleUp* and try to look for the pedestrian in this window.
+This happens after a set number of frames (*detectionRate*) have passed.

-To get more details about the algorithm used to track pedestrians, please see this [documentation](/Zeeshan_Nadir/readme.md)
+To get more details about the algorithm used to track pedestrians, please see the section on Detection and Tracking of this [documentation](/Zeeshan_Nadir/readme.md)